The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

 To improve efficiency, single-photon event-ready setups can be employed.
 These again require entanglement between the node system and a photonic system, however in this case the state is of the form $\ket{\psi_0}\ket{1}\pm \ket{\psi_1}\ket{0}$, where $\ket{\psi_j}$ are states of the node system, and $\ket{n}$ are $n$-photon Fock states.
 This scheme has the advantage in that the relevant events are those where only one of the nodes emits a photon.
 When the two optical channels are combined at a beam splitter, so that one cannot determine which node emitted the photon, a detection in either output results in an entangled state at A and B (see Fig.~\ref{fig:bsm3}).
 Using single-photon events increases the event rate (efficiency $\sim \eta$), but requires optical phase stability to attain high-quality entanglement~\cite{stockill17, humphreys18,pompili21,hermans2023,stolk2024}.

-Event-ready schemes are probabilistic, and entanglement generation attempts can only be retried after a time interval that permits two-way communication between the devices and the BSM setup, creating a balance between distance, node decoherence and generation rate.
+Event-ready schemes are probabilistic, and for heralding and storing entanglement, the generation attempts can only be retried after a time interval that permits two-way communication between the devices and the BSM setup, creating a balance between distance, node decoherence and generation rate.
 If the distance is too large, then decoherence sets in at the node qubits before successful heralding can be confirmed.
-One important figure of merit is the ratio between the entanglement generation rate $r_{ent}$ and the decoherence rate $r_{dec}$, known as the ``link efficiency $\eta_{link}=r_{ent}/r_{dec}$ \cite{humphreys18}.
+Several important figures of merit can be considered.
+In addition to the fidelity of the state produced, there is the entanglement generation rate, given by $r_{ent}=p_{ent}\times R$, where $p_{ent}$ is the probability that entanglement attempt is successful, and $R$ is the attempt (repetition) rate of the protocol.
+The probability $p_{ent}$ is determined by the emission probability of the emitter(s), optical transmission and collection losses, and losses due to the probabilistic nature of the BSM.
+The ratio between $r_{ent}$ and the decoherence rate $r_{dec}$ is known as the ``link efficiency" $\eta_{link}=r_{ent}/r_{dec}$ \cite{humphreys18}.
 When $\eta_{link}$ is on the order of unity or better, then entanglement can be created faster than it is destroyed, which can be used to create entangled nodes deterministically.
 This was achieved in Ref.~\cite{humphreys18} by delivering a separable state in the cases when entanglement generation fails.
 More specifically, entanglement creation was attempted repeatedly, and when entanglement was heralded successfully, it was stored for use at the end of the time window.
 If all attempts failed, then a separable state was delivered at the end of the time window.
 This results in a state of the form $\rho_{det}=p_{success} \rho_{success}+p_{fail} \rho_{fail}$.
 If $\rho_{det}$ has a fidelity greater than 1/2 with a maximally entangled state (for $2 \times 2$ systems), then the system delivers entanglement deterministically at the given time intervals.